-While the implications of journal prestige on academic professional advancement are well understood, they demand particular consideration if your new journal will be online-only.
+While the implications of journal prestige on academic professional advancement are well understood, they demand particular consideration if you are converting to an online-only model.
 Attracting a steady stream of author submissions is essential to any scholarly journal.
-If not handled carefully, publishing your new journal in electronic-only format might make it more difficult to attract quality papers.
+If not handled carefully, publishing your journal in electronic-only format might make it more difficult to continue to attract quality papers.
 Scholars sometimes dismiss electronic-only publications as ephemeral or inferior to print, although such perceptions vary by field of study.
 Researchers accustomed to print journals may share your values for Open Access as readers, but hesitate to follow through as authors by submitting their papers for publication.
-Surveying the attitudes of your potential authors and readers will help you determine whether a digital-only publication is advisable, or whether you should publish in both digital and print formats (although the latter might be published on a delayed and/or cumulative basis).9
+Surveying the attitudes of your authors and readers will help you determine whether a conversion to digital-only publication is advisable, whether you should publish in both digital and print formats, or whether you should plan a dual media transition period to help educate, inform, and prepare your market for digital-only dissemination.